jeremypmobley/cbb_data/readme.md

 ## How this repo is structured:
 1. Raw data is stored in the /data folder
 2. The create_train.R script creates the training data set
-3. An updated copy of this training data set is stored in the /data folder
-4. The modeling.R script reads in the training data set and builds models to predict game outcomes
+3. The modeling.R script builds models to predict game outcomes
 	- Includes code to evaluate those models

 All R code is stored in the /R folder.